 Poll workers are either elected to office (for a four-year term) or appointed by the Board of Elections.
 The Judge of Elections and the Majority and Minority Inspectors are elected, while the Machine Operator and Clerk are appointed.

-To be considered for an appointment, interested Delaware County residents can submit the short Poll Worker Application Form.
+To be considered for an appointment, interested Delaware County residents can submit the short application.

 Typically, some polling locations are fully staffed while other polling locations may need workers.
 If there is no vacancy in your immediate area, you may be asked to consider serving in other areas.
 If you are not appointed during the current election cycle, we will retain your information for future elections.